 HM: Artificial Intelligence changes everything pretty much – the only question is, “Do I have enough data that I can automate a problem reliably to a point that it is almost as good as the average professional on any given day?”
 The goal is not to beat the super talented professional on a very good day – that’s impossible – but rather to be the average employee and move the average for your enterprise up by suggestions, recommendations, and automations that are coming out of software.

 There’s a lot of discussion around whether it is possible to create something that is better than your average employee.
 Personally, I’m very optimistic about this because so many things in business are handed down from management or the board, meaning they can’t be questioned, they just have to be done.
 So, in a business environment, A.I. can become a very good grader of if a decision is a great idea, an ok idea, or stupid idea that is coming from the top.
 The ultimate decision won’t come from software, but it gives the management a chance to revise it if it doesn’t make any sense.
 A.I. is a very good grader of projected action..@Holgermu: A.I. is a very good grader of projected action to be used in executive decision-making Click To Tweet

-A: The rise of deep learning, self-learning neural networks – lots of clarity on the functions have been done and the things that can be automated.
-There’s no longer the need of looking at UI and figuring out, “yep that’s the system” of flying there and saying oh in the US they call it zip code, we don’t have to do that anymore.
-Why do this manually.
+HM: The rise of deep learning, self-learning neural networks – lots of clarity on the functions have been done and the things that can be automated.
+There’s no longer the need to look at UI and figure out, “yep that’s the system” there and saying, “oh in the US they call it zip code.”
+We don’t have to do that anymore.
+Why do this manually?

 The big inhibitor to change is human and this would change the work life to be much more creative rather than doing clerical stuff by yourself.
 Think about email, nobody would let a machine take over but if they could do it just as well as you can on your average day, would you pay for that?
 I’d do it right away.
 And I don’t care what the neural network says as long as it’s good enough.